 If you used a freelancer or outside team to build the tool, you’ll need to make sure that they’re available for ongoing maintenance work, or hire someone internally who can handle it.
 Security wise, you’ll need to stay at the top of the game to make sure that your customer’s data isn’t at risk.
 At the very bare minimum, you’ll want to maintain PCI compliance.
 You can read more about PCI compliance and what it takes to meet it here.

 In general, the only real reasons to build a new subscription billing tool from scratch are:

 - A need for features that aren’t readily available and can’t be created with API functionality from current tools

 - The ability to build in subscription billing features that would be a selling point for your product itself

-If you’re looking for other features to evaluate a subscription billing tool on, make sure to download our free checklist.
+If you’re looking for other ways to evaluate a subscription billing tool, make sure to download our free checklist.
 You’ll get a list of the six absolute must-haves (and why they matter), along with other useful tips.
 Get it for free below: